Now that you have reached your 60s, here are some recommendations to help you prevent health conditions that are more common at this age.

 Staying healthy/preventative activities

-Cardiovascular disease (CVD) includes heart disease, stroke and blood vessel diseases.
+Cardiovascular disease (CVD) includes heart disease, stroke and blood vessel disease of the limbs (periphery)s.

 You should have an assessment of CVD risk every 2 years unless your doctor already knows you are high risk.
 Your doctor may ask you questions and test your blood pressure and cholesterol as well as checking for other health conditions.